 So how did you get from studying forensic psychology in Australia into international work?

-You can read about this in more detail in my memoir, Love At The Speed of Email.
+You can read all about this in detail in my memoir, Love At The Speed of Email.
 The short version is that I spent some time in the Philippines volunteering for local non-profit organizations, working on my first novel, and looking for jobs or internships in humanitarian work.

 Four or five months after I arrived in Manila – after applying for many different positions all over the world – I was accepted into a Canadian government internship program called CANADEM.